 The MA (Hons) Primary Education with Gaelic (fluent speakers) programme is accredited by the General Teaching Council for Scotland (GTCS).
-Upon graduation, all Scottish/EU and Rest of UK students are able to register with the GTCS as provisionally qualified teachers and guaranteed a one-year induction post in a Scottish school.
+Upon graduation, all UK and EU students are able to register with the GTCS as provisionally qualified teachers and are guaranteed a one-year induction post in a Scottish school.

-You will study 40 credits each of primary studies, educational studies and Gaelic.
+You will study primary studies, educational studies and Gaelic.
 Primary education courses include placements in schools.

-You will study 40 credits each of primary studies, Gaelic and linguistics.
+You will study primary studies, Gaelic and linguistics.
 Primary education courses include placements in schools.

-You will undertake a year-long school placement which includes extensive experience of both Gaelic-medium and English-medium primary education.
+You will undertake a year-long school placement in a Gaelic-medium primary school.

 You will study primary studies, educational studies (including a dissertation) and Theory and Pedagogy of Immersion and Bilingual Education.

 You will select an option course from a suite of courses within the School of Education.
 Primary education courses include placements in schools.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.